Hoddøya

-Hoddøya is an island in the municipality of Namsos in Trøndelag county, Norway.
+Hoddøya is an island in Namsos Municipality in Trøndelag county, Norway.
 It lies in the Namsenfjorden, about 12 km west of the town of Namsos.
-The island is located between the island of Otterøya (to the north and east) and the mainland of Namdalseid municipality (to the south and west).
+The island is located between the island of Otterøya (to the north and east) and the mainland of Namsos Municipality (to the south and west).
 The highest point on the 10.3 km2 island is the 207 m tall mountain Vattafjellet.